 On the structure, pinpointing residues: big question on Christian: are the one-hot predictors not barcoding the enzymes?
 I mean taking any feature that will pinpoint a specific sequence or group of sequences.

-Perspectives / conclusions.
+Perspectives / conclusions

 In this work, we demonstrated the synergistic effect of high-throughput data generation with chemically-informed predictors training.
-Indeed, we proposed the most accurate enzyme specificity predictor to date, obtained through the generation of the largest experimental dataset on GT1s.
-Using knowledge about the enzymatic structure, we could focus on the relevant part of the enzymes’ sequences, and knowledge about the mechanism allowed for the generation of a balanced dataset by constructing artificial negatives.
-Particularly, the predictor is consistent despite the very different types of data presented in training set (various format from literature, product detection from GTpred, apparent rates pTMH and HTS) and in the algorithm evaluation (reaction yields by HPLC).
+Indeed, we proposed the most accurate and robust enzyme specificity predictor to date, obtained through the generation of the largest experimental dataset on GT1s.
+Using knowledge about the enzymatic structure, we could focus on the relevant part of the enzymes’ sequences, and knowledge about the mechanism allowed for the generation of a balanced dataset by constructing artificial yet true negatives – contrarily to the assumption used by ESP that any non-descript molecule similar to a described substrate is not a substrate by definition.
+Particularly, the predictor is consistent despite the very different types of data presented in training set (various format from literature, product detection from GT-predict, apparent rates pTMH and HTS) and in the algorithm evaluation (reaction yields by HPLC).
 Importantly, the algorithm discriminate very well between close sequences and close molecules, and perform well on molecules absent from the training set.
 Moreover, the addition of new data is straightforward, thus the structure exist for predictors improvements in the future along with the availability of new data.
 Furthermore, we provide a pipeline for automated features generation on chemicals, which could be used for any other enzyme class.

 It is also particularly interesting to observe that the algorithm is largely successful despite structurally necessarily misses: loops of varying length near the active site cannot be accounted for, while such loops are known to have a strong impact in CAZymes specificity, including in GT1s.14 Indeed, those are impossible to properly account for and evaluate within a large MSA.
-Yet, our predictor performs well.1516 An important missing information is that regioselectivity is not predicted.
-Indeed, the stereochemical outcome of GT1 glycosylation are currently not informed, neither in our datasets or in the GT-predict one, nor in most of the literature, and thus predictors cannot be trained for it yet.
+Yet, our predictor performs well despite missing these information.
+With the recent release of AlphaFold215 and the wealth of accurate structural model it provides, it might be feasible to actually account for both the protein tridimensional structure, and active site loops, similarly to what has been done for the predictions of binding parameters of cellulases.16 An important drawback of the predictors is that they cannot currently provide information over regioselectivity.
+Indeed, the regiochemical outcome of GT1 glycosylation are currently not informed, neither in our datasets or in the GT-predict one, nor in most of the literature, and thus predictors cannot be trained for it yet.

-TABLES.
+TABLES

 ASSOCIATED CONTENT